-- Approximately 900 acres of noxious weed infestations will be treated with herbicides. - Another 25 acres will be controlled by mowing and/or hand pulling.
+- Approximately 1,200 acres of noxious weed infestations will be treated with herbicides. - Another 25 acres will be controlled by mowing and/or hand pulling.

-- Reoccurring infestation sites will be mapped in HATS over the course of the 2022 season, including county weed board identified "hot spots" and priority sites identified by the spray crews. - Most roads in the area fall within Chelan County with short sections in Douglas and - - SR28 Restoration planting areas and Bike Path in E. Wenatchee Puncture vine, - US2 MP90.5 Restoration planting area at the Wenatchee River Bridge. - US2 Isolated knotweed infestations - o US 97 & SR 97A Hugo Jct.
-Rush Skeleton Weed - Any additional infestations identified by the County Weed Board
+- Reoccurring infestation sites will be mapped in HATS over the course of the 2024 season, including county weed board identified "hot spots" and priority sites identified by the spray crews. - Most roads in the area fall within Chelan County with short sections in Douglas and - Planned treatment sites will be mapped for the following infestations: - SR150 MP3 Whitetop - SR28 Restoration planting areas and Bike Path in E. Wenatchee Puncture vine, - US2 MP90.5 Restoration planting area at the Wenatchee River Bridge. - US2 Isolated knotweed infestations - o US 97 & SR 97A Hugo Jct. north MP238.7 to 246.1 Rush Skeleton Weed

+Any additional infestations identified by the County Weed Board

 - Seasonal timing is critical to successful reduction in weed populations.
-However, in some cases the only possible treatments are made when weeds are visible in flower, simply to control seed production, rather than to reduce populations. - The area will be developing a map of priority treatment sites and seasonal timing goals in HATS for implementation in 2022. - Herbicide mixtures:
+However, in some cases the only possible treatments are made when weeds are visible in flower, simply to control seed production, rather than to reduce populations. - The area will be developing a map of priority treatment sites and seasonal timing goals in HATS for implementation in 2024. - Herbicide mixtures: